Also known as "Mary Worth," "I Believe in Mary Worth," "Mary Worthington," "Mary Jane," "I Believe in Mary Whales,"

 15 OR MORE PEOPLE - You are safe from Bloody Mary

-That said, there's a body of folklore and superstition attributing magical and/or divinatory properties to mirrors dating back to ancient times.
+That having been said, there's a body of folklore and superstition attributing magical and/or divinatory properties to mirrors dating back to ancient times.
 Such traditions typically include elements of danger and foreboding.
 The most familiar of these lingering into modernity is the centuries-old superstition that breaking a mirror brings bad luck.
 The idea that one can foretell the future by peering into a mirror is even older, described in the Bible (I Corinthians 13) as "see[ing] through a glass, darkly."
 There are mentions of looking-glass divination in Chaucer's Squire's Tale (c.
 1390), Spenser's The Faerie Queen (1590), and Shakespeare's Macbeth (1606), among other early literary sources.

 A particular form of divination associated with Halloween in the British Isles entailed gazing into a mirror and performing a nonverbal ritual to summon a vision of one's future betrothed.
 This example is from the Poems of Robert Burns, published in 1787: